MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Trading Off Privacy, Utility and Efficiency in Federated Learning. [[paper]](https://arxiv.org/abs/2209.00230)
+  - Xiaojin Zhang, Yan Kang, Kai Chen, Lixin Fan, Qiang Yang.
+  - Key Word: Federated Learning; Privacy.
+  - <details><summary>Digest</summary> We propose a unified federated learning framework that reconciles horizontal and vertical federated learning.
+Based on this framework, we formulate and quantify the trade-offs between privacy leakage, utility loss, and efficiency reduction, which leads us to the No-Free-Lunch (NFL) theorem for the federated learning system.

 - Membership Inference Attacks by Exploiting Loss Trajectory. [[paper]](https://arxiv.org/abs/2208.14933)
   - Yiyong Liu, Zhengyu Zhao, Michael Backes, Yang Zhang. *CCS 2022*